ruv/forth-design-exp/README.md

 ## Lexeme translator mechanism

-The "lexeme translator" comprises the "lexem interpreter" and the "lexeme translator".
+The "lexeme translator" comprises the "lexem interpreter" and the "token translator".

 It is an alternative design for "recognizers".